Dew computing: History

 The term "dew computing", as used in information technology, first appeared in 2015 in IT literature and since then has become a field of its own.
-The cloud-dew architecture was proposed as a possible solution to the offline data accessibility problem.
+The cloud-dew architecture was proposed by Yingwei Wang as a possible solution to the offline data accessibility problem.
 At first, its scope included only web applications; broader applications were later proposed.

 Dew computing is a model which was derived from the original concept of cloud computing.
-Other models have also emerged from cloud computing, including fog computing, edge computing, dew computing, and others.
+Other models have also emerged from cloud computing, including fog computing, edge computing, and others.
 Proponents claim that these novel models, such as dew computing, can provide better experiences for users.

 Cloud computing provides universal access and scalability.
 However, having all the resources far from a user's control occasionally causes problems.
 In the classic cloud computing paradigm, when the internet connection to the servers is lost, the user is unable to access their data; dew computing aims to solve this problem.